 Running a successful home inspection business takes a lot of know-how.
-You have to know houses, of course, as well as all that goes into building and maintaining them.
-You also have to hone your business skills to keep track of your appointments, bookkeeping, and marketing efforts.
+You have to know houses, of course, and all that goes into building and maintaining them.
+You must also hone your business skills to keep track of your appointments, bookkeeping, and marketing efforts.

 And when it comes to marketing, there’s so much to think about.
 One of the most important — but oddly, least talked about — ways of getting your name out there is through real estate presentations.
-They take careful preparation to do right, but once you master the basics, a killer presentation can bring in a ton of new clients for your home inspection company.
+They take careful preparation to do right, but once you master the basics, a killer presentation can bring in many new clients for your home inspection company.

 Here’s everything you need to know to plan and execute an amazing presentation for real estate agents.

 If you work for yourself, it can be easy to forget that most businesses require meetings — and lots of them.
 This is also true in the real estate business.
 Even though Realtors operate somewhat independently with their clients and commission earnings, most are still part of a local office, where they share resources and are expected to hit sales goals for the good of the company at large.

 Most real estate offices require regular meetings for agents and other employees.
 These meetings serve several purposes, including: